 How you plan on using the money in your health savings account has a big impact on how you should invest it, and therefore who the best provider might be.

-If you plan on using the money for current medical bills, keeping it in some kind of savings account probably makes the most sense.
-If you plan on investing it for the long-term, you would probably prefer a provider with solid investment options.
+If you plan on using the money for current medical bills, keeping it in some kind of safe, easily accessible savings account probably makes the most sense.
+If you plan on investing it for the long-term, you’re probably going to prefer a provider with solid investment options.

-Still, I like the idea of having some dedicated money set aside in case we run into a larger than expected medical bill.
-And having it in a tax-advantaged place like a health savings account is pretty appealing.
+Still, we like the idea of having some dedicated money set aside in case we run into a larger than expected medical bill.
+And having it in a tax-advantaged place like a health savings account is appealing.

-So here’s the simple plan I came up with:
+So here’s the simple plan I would implement in that situation:

 - Keep $2,000 of our HSA in a safe investment.
 Something like a savings account where we can earn some interest and know that the money will be there when we need it.

-- All HSA contributions on top of that $2,000 will be invested in line with my personal investment plan.
+- All HSA contributions on top of that $2,000 will be invested in line with my preferred investment philosophy.

 The factors I considered when comparing HSA providers